 It’s all so simple, really.
 Embarrassingly so.
 But in a world where food is reduced to nutrients, diets are trendier than runway fashions, and eating disorders affect millions, simplicity has a way of eluding us.
 Having spent countless years of my life as a nutrition-obsessed serial dieter, I should know.

 “So what?” you might be thinking.
 What does this all have to do with the Whole30?
 Well, in many ways, the Whole30 did in fact change my life.
 It made me realize how destructive my behavioral patterns were when it came to food, and what I ultimately needed to do to alter my perspective, once and for all.
 Even though I now understand why restrictive diets—even for a short period of time—aren’t for me, that’s not to say that someone else wouldn’t benefit from a program like the Whole30.
 Many people already have.
-But what I’m learning on my own health journey is that everyone is different, and it’s up to them to listen to their bodies (there’s that hippie-sounding phrase again!) and decide what’s best for their overall wellness.
+But what I’m learning on my own health journey is that everyone is different, and it’s up to each of us to listen to our bodies (there’s that hippie-sounding phrase again!) and decide what works.
+For me, it’s a no-rules approach.

 While I can’t imagine a time when I won’t be fascinated by nutritional studies and wellness theories, I can surely stop relying on health “experts” and fad diets to tell me what my body needs.
 Because, at the end of the day, only I can know that.